The-Microservice-Dungeon/docs/docs/robot/robot.md

 ## Robot and its Information

-The robot has several variables that you have to keep an eye out for.
+The robot has several variables that you must keep an eye out for.

 You can the information for your robot by using this REST call: